ivanceras/sauron/README.md

 ![sauron](https://raw.githubusercontent.com/ivanceras/sauron/master/assets/sauron.png)

-**Sauron** is a versatile web framework and library for building client-side and/or server-side web applications with strong focus on simplicity.
+**Sauron** is a versatile web framework and library for building client-side and/or server-side web applications with strong focus on simplicity and minimalism.
+This allows you to write least amount of code possible, and focus more on the business logic rather than the inner details of the framework.
 It is suited for developing web application which uses progressive rendering.

+In a sauron application, there is only the model, view and update.
+The model is your application state.
+The view describes how to present the model to the user.
+The update function describes how to update the model, this uses message which contains the data needed for updating the model.

 #### Counter example